michalc/sqlite-memory-vfs/README.md

 Based on [simonwo's gist](https://gist.github.com/simonwo/b98dc75feb4b53ada46f224a3b26274c), and inspired by [phiresky's sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs), [dacort's Stack Overflow answer](https://stackoverflow.com/a/59434097/1319998), [michalc's sqlite-s3-query](https://github.com/michalc/sqlite-s3-query), and [uktrade's sqlite-s3vfs](https://github.com/uktrade/sqlite-s3vfs).

+> Work in progress.
+This README is a rough design spec and so can contain information about features that do not yet exist, or information that's only applicable to [sqlite-s3vfs](https://github.com/uktrade/sqlite-s3vfs), its upstream source fork.

 ## How does it work?